Gregory-K/gajim-omemo-mod/README.md

 For the time being, the "OMEMO Mod" works as intended, but it's still just a **draft hack** that covers personal needs.
 It does nothing more or less than its description and it doesn't "touch" any other part of the "OMEMO" source code.

-The `expose_all` branch flirts with the idea of exposing all the hardcoded values (constants) as user configurable values, although I cannot see a practical reason behind that yet.
+The current `expose_all` branch flirts with the idea of exposing all the hardcoded constants as user configurable values, although I cannot see a practical reason behind that yet.
+Warning messages have been placed in the REAME.md file and the "OMEMO configuration" panel/window.

 The `gajim_1.3` branch of the [gajim-plugins](https://dev.gajim.org/gajim/gajim-plugins)<sup>(ext)</sup> repository is being used as source code, and the following versions of Gajim are **supported**:
 . min Gajim version: 1.2.91